 What additional measures are being taken to prevent viral transmissions?

-Each donor is screened, just as is applicable for the Q plasma supplied by Sanquin.
+Each donor is screened, just as is applicable for the Q plasma supplied by Sanquin Blood Bank.
 In addition, NAT-tests are carried out for hepatitis A and Parvovirus B19.
 In the case of Parvovirus B19, the NAT-test does not have to be negative, but a value has been set for the permitted content of Parvovirus B19 DNA.
 Prior to production, the production pool is tested for Parvovirus B19, ultimately these pools may contain no more than 10 IU/µl Parvovirus B19 DNA.

 An SD treatment is applied during the Omniplasma preparation process.
 This treatment is effective and makes the lipid enveloped viruses, for example HIV, HCV, HBV, inactive (West Nile virus also belongs to these types of viruses).